 Barceló – nicknamed Rusty because of the bright red hair on her head when she was born – grew up in California, surrounded by her Mexican heritage.
 She came to the University of Iowa in the 1970s to pursue a master’s degree.
 There were very few students of color, and she felt incredibly isolated that first winter.

-“I called my mother and told her I was dropping out at the end of the semester, I was unhappy and it was too cold,” Barceló says.
+“I called my mother and told her I was dropping out at the end of the semester, I was unhappy and it was too cold,” says Barceló, who identifies as Chicana.
 Her mother subtly guided her, telling her “Where there is one Mexican, there is probably another one.”
 The young Rusty was still adrift, but soon after their conversation, a care package arrived with some cultural icons: a Virgin de Guadalupe necklace, a serape, and some freeze-dried Mexican food, which didn’t survive the trip.

 “I thought, ‘Oh, what’s my mother trying to tell me?’” says Barceló, who earned her master's and doctoral degrees from the UI's College of Education.
 “Years later, I would come to understand and appreciate what my mother was really trying to tell me – that who I was was important to where I found myself – and that I needed to find my community to survive and thrive.”

 She didn’t drop out, but finding her community was easier said than done.
 Barceló along with two other students – Tony Zavala, the only other Chicano, and Ruth Pushetonequa, a Mesquaki Native American – had to build it first.